The 10 most important unanswered questions about Covid-19

 Stay home when you are sick.

-Cover your cough or sneeze with a tissue, then throw the tissue in a dust bin.
+Cover your cough or sneeze with a tissue, then throw the

 Clean and disinfect frequently touched objects and surfaces.